Menu

 • Dreading the pressures of the next five days, thinking about all the unpleasant parts of the workweek to come.

-Richard Williamson realised that, after 15 years in marketing, he couldn’t enjoy Sundays any more because he dreaded Monday.
+Richard Williamson realised that, after 15 years in marketing, he couldn’t enjoy Sundays anymore because he dreaded Monday.
 “It got to the point where I started to feel down on Saturdays, too, knowing that Monday was just one day away.
 I changed careers, going completely a different direction: law enforcement.
-That lasted 8 years, until I was injured on duty and had to return to an office environment.”
+That lasted 8 years until I was injured on duty and had to return to an office environment.”
 Now, he’s a VP of Marketing by day, and he also consults and coaches people transitioning from a career to a business startup or going into entrepreneurship.

 While it can be fixed, it’s important to recognise how it’s affecting you.
-The Sunday Blues is a very real thing, and one that can have a long-term effect on your life.
+The Sunday Blues is a very real thing and one that can have a long-term effect on your life.

 Easy fixes to try from Friday to Monday